 Your doctor or nurse might prescribe medicines to reduce the risk of side effects from NSAIDs.
 Taking NSAIDs after food will also help to reduce stomach irritation.
 You should avoid smoking and drinking large amounts of alcohol, as these can increase the risk of stomach ulcers.
 Your doctor or nurse can give you more information about this.

 You might need stronger pain-relieving drugs called opioids.
 These include strong opioids such as morphine and weaker opioids such as codeine and tramadol.
 You can take opioids in tablet and liquid form.
 You may be able to take slow-release opioids so that you don’t have to take them so often.
-If these aren’t suitable, some opioids such as fentanyl or buprenorphine are also available as a skin patch.
+If these are not suitable, some opioids such as fentanyl or buprenorphine are also available as a skin patch.

 If you find it hard to swallow tablets or liquids, your doctor or nurse might suggest a continuous dose of opioids through a needle under the skin.
 This uses a small machine called a syringe pump or syringe driver.
-It means the drug stays at a constant level in your body so it doesn’t wear off.
+It means the drug stays at a constant level in your body so it does not wear off.
 Syringe pumps can be used in hospital or in your home.

 It’s possible to get sudden pain even if you’re already taking pain-relieving drugs.
 This is called breakthrough pain.
 If you experience this, your doctor or nurse may suggest a fast-acting opioid to help reduce the pain quickly.